4 Major Hiring Problems and How to Solve Them

 1) Too Many Unqualified Applicants

 It’s easier than ever to apply for a position, which is great when your on the job hunt, but painful when your the one stuck looking at resumes of candidates that aren’t even qualified for your entry level positions.
-Overall, there are 2 measures you can take to isolate your applicant pool to just the candidates that meet your expectations.
+Overall, there are two measures you can take to isolate your applicant pool to just the candidates that meet your expectations.

 Set a realistic base level criteria for applications based on skills and experience, and quickly reject applications below that threshold.
 Don’t base it on what it takes to be a great new hire, but figure out your bottom line, and quickly reject everyone that doesn’t meet this baseline.